jacoblovatt/jacoblovatt.github.io/_posts/2023-12-28-how-to-enable-mathjax-in-jekyll.md

 Information from jojozhuang's [post on mathjax](https://jojozhuang.github.io/tutorial/jekyll-math-symbols-with-mathjax/).

-# Using MathJax in Jekyll with Markdown
+A short post about how to enable MathJax in Jekyll for markdown.

 ## Step 1.
-Create MathJax.html in _includes
+Create mathjax.html in _includes
-Create a file named with mathjax.html in _includes/ directory  with the following content:
+Create a file named with mathjax.html in \_includes/ directory  with the following content:

 ```html
 <script type="text/x-mathjax-config">